 - Breach of Duty – Your case doesn’t stop at duty of care.
 You have to prove the other party broke this responsibility.
 You may need to prove the other driver was texting behind the wheel, or that a manufacturer produced a dangerous, defective product.
 In some cases, breach of duty involves inaction, such as a doctor who negligently fails to prescribe medication for an illness.

 - Causation – Negligence and damages aren’t enough to recover money for your injuries.
-In addition to proving negligence, you also have to show the responsible party was not only negligent but caused your damages.
+In addition to proving negligence, you also have to show the responsible party was not only negligent, but caused your damages.
 Without this factor, your injury and the negligence are disconnected.

 It depends.
 In some cases, we can resolve your claim outside of trial.
-Other times, taking your case to trail is the best option.
+Other times, taking your case to trial is the best option.
 The important thing to remember is that every case is different, and whether or not your case will go to court depends on the unique circumstances surrounding it.

 Automobile accidents are one of the most common forms of personal injury.
 Not every car accident merits a lawsuit, but a large portion of personal injury-related legal matters start with a traffic accident, such as a car crash, motorcycle accident, auto defect, or truck accident.